Skip to content

 Burger 4 Burger at Lil Woody’s

 Seattle locals look forward to the chef collaborations at Lil Woody’s, which offer a chance to try limited-time, sometimes out-of-the-box burgers from rising talents in the local food scene.
-Sales from this month’s lineup of chef-crafted burgers benefit organizations including Food Lifeline and the Rainier Valley Food Bank, with Lil Woody’s donating one burger for every chef-crafted burger sold during Seattle Burger Month.
+Sales from this month’s lineup of chef-crafted burgers benefit organizations including Food Lifeline and the Rainier Valley Food Bank, with Lil Woody’s donating one burger for every chef-crafted burger sold on each Monday of Seattle Burger Month.
 A new chef is featured each week.
 One standout is Ramie chefs Trinh and Thai Nguyen’s Cà Phê glazed burger, available January 24 through March 2.
 This bold special combines the familiar flavor of Trinh’s childhood food memories, pairing a caramelized coffee-and-honey glaze with a traditional Vietnamese-style slaw, curly onions, fresh herb aioli, and a quarter-pound beef patty.

 A takeout box filled with fried rice topped with a sunny-side-up egg, sliced green onions, sesame seeds, and seaweed flakes.